|Author:||Ji Xianlin (季羡林)|

-The story: JXL is a promising student when he gets the chance to go to Göttingen, Germany, to pursue a PhD.
-Due to the political situation though, he has to stay much longer than anticipated, returning home only in 1946 to take up a professorship at the University of Beijing.
-JXL publishes about Indian and Central Asian cultures and gains international fame by the end of the century.
+Due to the political situation, though, he has to stay much longer than anticipated, returning home only in 1946 to take up a professorship at the University of Beijing.
+Ji does research on Indian and Central Asian cultures and gains international fame by the end of the century.

 collection of Ji Xianlin’s essays

-This book is a collection of essays and stories from his years in Germany, his visits in India, Japan and Taiwan, and his life in China.
+This book is a collection of essays and stories from his years in Germany, his visits to India, Japan, and Taiwan, and from his life in China.
 I found his style of writing a bit weird at first: here was an outstanding scientist, an intellectual, who seemed to be continuously talking about his „beloved motherland“, about its „glorious future“ and so on and so on.

 an educated philanthropist

 But then I started to understand: first of all, Ji Xianlin is writing and publishing in the People’s Republic of China, which could also be called the Party’s Republic of Censorship.
 There are certain obligations.